Preston and Kate enjoy numerous DIY projects: painting, tiling, quilting, crafting, gardening, canning, thrifting, cooking—they do it all.

-While we are not vegetarians, we value our beans and vegetables and have learned they come with lots of great nutrients.
-We have three favorite meatless meals, and we will shortly be posting the other ones we enjoy regularly.
+While we are not vegetarians, we value our beans and vegetables and have learned that they come with lots of great nutrients.
+We have three favorite meatless meals, and we will shortly be sharing the other ones we enjoy regularly.

 Creating flavor without meat was a challenge, but we learned to utilize our spice cabinet to its fullest.
 And, we have grown to eat (and ENJOY) lots of onions and garlic.
 If you are looking for flavor, onions and garlic can provide a lot!

 - 8 tortilla shells

 - 1 (16-ounce) can of kidney beans